 His impressive 50-year artistic career and his contribution to the art world caused him to receive the Governor General Award in 2008, but there was once a time when the Canadian government was ready to hinder, rather than help, the progression of his career.

 Intrigued?
 So was I.

 After some research, attending a few lectures, and speaking directly to the artist himself, here is what I’ve discovered.

 Janvier’s father was the last of the hereditary Chiefs in the Dene line (an Aboriginal Band that resided in the Northern boreal and Arctic regions of Canada).
 When he was a child, missionaries and colonizers trying to integrate the Aboriginal people into their society, broke this line by sending him to the Blue Quills Reservation School.
 At this school, away from his community, he was taught that the ways of his people were evil, and he suffered indescribable physical abuse at the hands of priests and teachers.

 When he completed his studies, the department took some of his work from him as payment for his education.
-Pieces that are speculated to be those taken as ‘payment’ (above) have recently surfaced and are now on display at the Art Gallery of Alberta.
+Pieces that are speculated to be those taken as "payment" have recently surfaced and are pictured above.

 Coming from this background, it is not surprising that some of Janvier’s work has been somewhat political.
-For example, on some of his paintings the number ‘287’ is painted near his signature.
-This is his treaty number and was his way of protesting how Indian Affairs looked at his people as numbers instead of human beings.
+For example, on some of his paintings, the number "287" is painted near his signature.
+This is his treaty number (a number assigned to him as an identifier when he was young) and was his way of protesting how Indian Affairs looked at his people as numbers instead of human beings.

 Right now, the two are considered different things, and Alex hopes, one day, they will be one and the same.